cloudflare/cloudflare-docs/content/cloudflare-for-saas/getting-started.md

 - [Certificate Validation](/cloudflare-for-saas/ssl/common-tasks/certificate-validation-methods/): Upon successful validation, the certificates are deployed to Cloudflare’s edge network.
 - [Hostname Verification](/cloudflare-for-saas/ssl/common-tasks/hostname-verification/): Upon successful validation, Cloudflare proxies traffic for this hostname.

+{{<Aside type="note">}}

+Verification checks occur frequently immediately after a hostname is created, but the gaps between check intervals increase over the following seven days.
+For more detail, refer to [Hostname verification backoff schedule](/cloudflare-for-saas/ssl/reference/hostname-verification-backoff-schedule/).

+{{</Aside>}}

 Depending on which method you select for each of these options, additional steps might be required for you and your customers.

-{{<Aside type="note">}}
+{{<Aside type="warning">}}
 You can no longer use HTTP based validation for Wildcard certificates according to the Certificate Authority Browser Forum.
 {{</Aside>}}